dkwan33/Bioinformatics-Tools/README.md

 ---clust_tree.pm--- (ClusteringTree)

   Contains the ClusteringTree class library, which handles operations on clustering trees.
-(Used in clust_algorithms.pm)
+(Used in ClusteringAlg)

 ---testcases_main.pl---